kgracekennedy/ActivityDataWearableTechnology/CodeBook.md

 fBodyGyroJerkMag

-These signals allowed UC Irvine to estimate the following set of variables:
+These signals allowed UC Irvine to estimate the following set of variables (cut and pasted from features_info.txt):

 mean(): Mean value
 std(): Standard deviation